seb-jones/simple-ini-reader/README.md

 #define SIMPLE_INI_READER_IMPLEMENTATION
 #include "simple_ini_reader.h"
 ```
 `simple_ini_reader.h` has basic documentation commented at the top of the file.
-For more detailed examples check the `samples` folder.
+For more detailed examples check the [samples](samples/) folder.

 ### Utility

-The source code for the command-line utility is located in `util`.
+The source code for the command-line utility is located in [util](util/).
 See the README file in that folder for more infomation.

 ## License
 This software is dual-licensed to the public domain and under the following